Skip to main content

 We now work more effectively with industry, who in turn are much better at probing in detail along their supply chain.
 The sampling which industry carries out allows us to make more informed decisions on the action we need to take to protect consumers.
 We have also improved the way the FSA gathers other intelligence, using data and predictive analytics to monitor risks.

 In the wake of the crisis, we established the National Food Crime Unit (NFCU) to boost our investigatory expertise in food fraud.
-The NFCU now has a team of more than 80 people whose focus is on preventing, detecting and investigating serious fraud within food supply chains.
+The NFCU now has a team of about 80 people whose focus is on preventing, detecting and investigating serious fraud within food supply chains.

 2014: Reducing Campylobacter poisoning